matthewhefner/Skillset-Demonstrations/Java Work/Games and Fun/README.txt

-Author: Matt Hefner
+# Games and Fun

-The projects in this folder were written in Java using the Processing library.
-Consequently, they will not run as standalone programs.
-They are intended only as demonstrations of my code writing ability.
+This folder is a collection of Java code written mostly with the Processing Java API.
+Consequently, these will generally not run as standalone programs.
+They are intended only as demonstrations of my code writing ability and interest in fractals, cellular automata, and agent based modeling.
+Some of the projects in this folder are still under development and are updated regularly.